Thinking about adding a detached garage to your home property?

 2. Ease of site preparation

 Another reason that a portable garage will cost you less, is that getting the site ready is usually quite simple.
 Most prefab garages are set on simple stone bases similar to what is used for a traditional shed installation.
-A more traditional stick-built garage will almost always require a concrete foundation, which will contribute to a much higher build cost.
+A more traditional stick-built garage will almost always require a concrete foundation, contributing to a much higher build cost.
 In the case of a prefab garage, a motivated and industrious homeowner may even choose to do the entire site preparation themselves!
 Of course, before starting any shed project you will definitely want to check your municipality or township guidelines on any local ordinances or permits that may affect your garage project.
 The following video is a comprehensive look at site preparation considerations.